Torch-Choice: A PyTorch Package for Large-Scale Choice Modeling with Python: Performance Benchmarks

 As a convention, the coefficient of the first item $\bm{\alpha}_0$ is set to zero.

 Experiments in this section demonstrate the scalability of \code{torch-choice} when researchers expand (1) the number of choice records (i.e., size of dataset), (2) the dimension of user/item covariates, and (3) the cardinality of the item set.
-For each of these, and for each specification above, two sets of experiments are conducted: (1) we compare the performance of \code{torch-choice} and an open source implementation, \code{mlogit} implemented in R, on datasets with small-to-medium sizes;\footnote{The \code{torch-choice} and R comparison only focus on small-scale datasets because the size of long-format CSV file grows fast as the dataset expands.
-For example, 200,000 records of 500 items result in 100 million rows of data with 60 columns of user/item characteristics, which takes more than 100GiB of disk space and memory, which leads to out-of-memory issues.} (2) we examine the performance of \code{torch-choice} when we expand to even larger datasets.
-We run each of these benchmarks five times and compare average run times across five trials.
+For each of these, and for each specification above, two sets of experiments are conducted: (1) we compare the performance of \code{torch-choice} and an open source implementation, \code{mlogit} implemented in R, on datasets with small-to-medium sizes;\footnote{The \code{torch-choice} and R comparison only focuses on small-scale datasets because the size of long-format CSV file grows fast as the dataset expands.
+For example, 200,000 records of 500 items result in 100 million rows of data with 60 columns of user/item characteristics, which takes more than 100GiB of disk space and memory, which leads to out-of-memory issues.} (2) we then examine the scalability of \code{torch-choice} when we expand to even larger datasets.
+We run each of these benchmarks five times and report the average and standard deviation of run times across five trials.